-Value Description Parameters Child Nodes Value Object or Element Value DescriptionAn object or an element from a collection.These are used in two ways:A. To access a whole object directly, e.g. to compare objects to check whether they are or the same object or not, or to pass an object in to a built-in function or Parameters Class label Object label Child Nodes alias of the object.
+Value Description Parameters Child Nodes Object or Element Value An object or an element from a collection.
+These are used in two ways: Class labelObject label None A. To access a whole object directly, e.g. to compare objects to check whether they are or the same object or not, or to pass an object in to a built-in function or store it as a temporary value.
+In this case, users specify the class and, if required, the name alias of the object.
 B. To access an element when looping through a collection or array.
 One example is to use a "For All in Collection" or "Loop over a Collection" over a geometry in order to access each part of the geometry.
 Within the loop, access the element using this Object or Element value, leaving the class name blank but selecting the name specified by the loop.

 Value Description Parameters Child Nodes Product This value should have two child values (integers or real numbers).
 The result is obtained by multiplying together all child values.
 None Value 1Value 2 Remainder This value should have two child values (integers or real numbers).
 The result is obtained by dividing the first value by the second, and taking the remainder.
 None Value 1Value 2 Static Value A Static Value is fixed, and does not change.
 This can be used on either side of a comparison condition or as part of a more complicated expression.
 It can be a boolean, an integer, a real (floating point) or a string (text or timestamp).
-You must specify both the type of value, and the value itself.
-Datatype None Sum This value should have at least two child values (integers or real numbers).
+You must specify both the type of value, and the value itself. ▶ Datatype None Sum This value should have at least two child values (integers or real numbers).
 The result is the sum of all child values.
 Alternatively, the values can be string types, in which case they are joined together.
-None Value 1 Value 2 Value n (optional)
+None Value 1Value 2Value n (optional)

 Value Description Parameters Child Nodes Temporary Value A temporary value is initially null and can be used to hold temporary results during an action.
-ScopeValue None Hoto: A temporary value can be used in an action but not in a rule.
-The value can have either local or global scope .
+ScopeValue None temporary value can be used in an action but not in a rule.
+The value can have either local or global scope.
 If it has local scope, the value will be reset to null before the action is applied to each object.
 If it has global scope, the value will be reset to null only at the start of the whole task.
 A temporary value can be any type, but this type is determined by the value it is given.